Shopify/polaris/polaris.shopify.com/content/design/layout.md

 </div>

-## Designing with layout components

-When designing layouts, reference these resources:

-- Browse all [layout and structure components](/components/layout-and-structure), and view usage guidelines and examples for each component.
-- In the Polaris Figma component library, the “Layout” section contains all available building blocks for layout, as well as breakpoints.

-### Breakpoints and spacing
+## Breakpoints and spacing

 All layout components use the breakpoint scale and tokens.
 Consequently, consider how spacing can affect a layout, depending on screen size.
 On smaller screens, elements will be tighter.
 On medium to large screens, cards will be side by side and have more room.

+To ensure designs are responsive, reference the breakpoints and examples in the Polaris [Space](/design/space) documentation.

 <video width="100%" height="auto" controls autoplay muted loop>
   <source src="/images/foundations/design/space/breakpoints.mp4" type="video/mp4">
   <p>Browser window resizing with the overlayed column grid dynamically adjusting to the size</p>
 </video>

-To ensure designs are responsive, reference the breakpoints and examples in the Polaris [Space](/design/space) documentation.

 ## Layout component examples